Newport Beach Burglary Attorneys

 - The items you took belong to you

 - You were given permission by the owner to enter the premises and remove the items

 - You did not intend to commit theft

 Other defenses, such as an illegal search and the failure to administer Miranda warnings, can also be asserted in appropriate cases.
 The best defense is the one that explains innocence, creates reasonable doubt, or causes the evidence to be thrown out.
 That defense depends upon a careful investigation of the facts and a thorough analysis of the law.

 Contact Our Firm Today

-Call (844) 285-9559 or contact us online today to speak with one of our burglary defense lawyers about your options.
+Call (844) 285-9559 or contact us online today to speak with one of our Newport Beach burglary lawyers about your options.
 We provide a free consultation for anyone facing burglary charges in Orange County and Riverside.

 Over 45 years of Collective Experience